MixinNetwork/tip/signer/README.md

 Then all the entities should add all their bots to a Mixin Messenger group chat, then send the link `https://mixin.one/context` to the group chat and open it to  obtain a UUID, which is the `[messenger].conversation` value.

-## Run DKG
+## Run Signer DKG

 Change `[store].dir` to a secure and permanent directory, this is where the signer database resides.
 Then the **config/example.toml** is finished, put it to a proper path, e.g. ~/.tip/config.toml.

 ```
-$ tip -c ~/.tip/config.toml node
+$ tip -c ~/.tip/config.toml signer
 ```

-All entities should run the command above to prepare for the DKG process, and after all entities have started the node, all entities should run the command below.
+All entities should run the command above to prepare for the DKG process, and after all entities have started the node, all of them should run the command below.

 ```
 $ tip -c ~/.tip/config.toml setup -nonce 887378
 ```

 This command sends out the DKG setup signal to the Mixin Messenger group chat, and after enough signals received, the DKG starts.
-The `nonce` value must be a large number and all entities should use the same `nonce`.
+The `nonce` value must be a large number and all entities should use the same one.

 If the DKG finishes successfully, the node will exit with the output similar to below message.